snoj/huntdefi-clog/README.md

 ### CCC's fee/cut

-~~CCC announced that their fee will be reinstated on 3/23/22 and then annouced that it would be lowered to 10%.~~ Until Avax gas demands are reduced or swimmernet launches, CCC is upping their fee to 30% to cover gas.
+~~CCC announced that their fee will be reinstated on 3/23/22 and then annouced that it would be lowered to 10%.
+Until Avax gas demands are reduced or swimmernet launches, CCC is upping their fee to 30% to cover gas.~~ Management fee is 40% until swimmernet or gas fees subside.

 It is unknown on when the fee is calculated.